 - "at midday, O King, I saw on the way a light from heaven, brighter than the sun, shining all around me and those who were journeying with me.
 14 And when we had all fallen to the ground, I heard a voice saying to me in the Hebrew dialect, 'Saul, Saul, why are you persecuting Me?
 It is hard for you to kick against the goads,"' (Acts 26:13-14).

-Furthermore, the danger in this phenomena is that it can be set up by the teacher who appears as someone special, an "anointed" individual with the power to cause the Spirit to move on people.
+Furthermore, the danger in this phenomenon is that it can be set up by the teacher who appears as someone special, an "anointed" individual with the power to cause the Spirit to move on people.
 They then congregate around this individual and view him/her as a specially-anointed person.
 This is inherently dangerous, especially given the numerous theological errors taught by many of the TV evangelists.

 Now, I am not saying that the Spirit of God cannot knock someone down or that the Spirit of God does not move today.
 I wholeheartedly believe that the Spirit is still very active in the Church.
 But, given the sensationalism in the TV church, the numerous unbiblical practices and teachings that occur there, and the over-eagerness of people to be slain in the Spirit, I would conclude that this phenomenon is to be frowned upon.